DurgeshTamhane/DurgeshTamhane.github.io/_projects/mfl-defect-under-coatings.md

 ---

+## Components

+In this work, a sensitive Hall sensor (LIS2MDL) is used, which comes inbuilt with the microcontroller in **STMicroelectronics’s SensorTile.box**.

+### About the LIS2MDL
+The **LIS2MDL** is an ultra-low-power, high-performance 3-axis digital magnetic sensor with a dynamic range of ±50 gauss.
+It offers a 16-bit digital output, supports both SPI and I²C interfaces, includes a programmable interrupt generator, embedded self-test, and operates across −40 °C to +85 °C. ([STMicroelectronics, 2018](https://www.st.com/resource/en/datasheet/lis2mdl.pdf))

+### About SensorTile.box
+The **SensorTile.box (STEVAL-MKSBOX1V1)** is a ready-to-use wireless IoT and wearable sensor platform.
+It features multiple high-precision sensors—including the LIS2MDL magnetometer—integrated with Bluetooth connectivity, a rechargeable battery, and support for entry/expert application modes via the ST BLE Sensor app. ([STMicroelectronics, 2021](https://www.st.com/resource/en/data_brief/steval-mksbox1v1.pdf))

 ## Recommended Citation
 <p style="font-size:0.85em; color:gray;">
 Tamhane, D., <i>Detection of Defect in Steel Sheets Under Coatings by Magnetic Flux Leakage</i>.